nmnellis/vistio/README.md

 - Vistio-Web: Forked from [Promviz-front](https://github.com/mjhd-devlion/promviz-front): based on Netflix's [vizceral](https://github.com/Netflix/vizceral) to render traffic graph.

+## Updated for Istio 1.0
+The helm charts have been updated to work with Istio 1.0

 ## Features:
 - Generates and renders traffic graph in realtime
 - Able to replay from any time in the past
 - Able to generate notices on node and connection from prom query
 - Provides a sidecar application for k8s that watches config changes and reload Vistio server in runtime
 - Fits with [Istio](https://istio.io)'s metrics

 ![](https://github.com/nmnellis/vistio/blob/master/documentation/sample.png)